ATTIC INSULATION INSTALLATION

 Improving the comfort and efficiency of your home starts with adequate insulation.
 Upgrading attic insulation is one of the three most important areas of your home to insulate—the other important two are exterior wall insulation and basement or crawl space insulation.

 At Greenlink Energy Solutions, we address homes as a system by utilizing our holistic 360° building science approach.
 Why?
 Each system, or part of the home, intertwines which leads to overall home performance.
 Here’s an example: while adequate attic insulation installation is crucial to prevent heat loss, it serves almost no purpose without attic air sealing or roof ventilation.
 Insulation itself does not stop airflow.
 If the attic space does not have enough ventilation, the chances of condensation and high moisture can lead to structural damage and mold, greatly decreasing the efficiency of the insulation.
 Greenlink ensures every system that works together in your attic space performs correctly, safely, and up to code.

 Greenlink Energy Solutions is a Trade-Ally with Nicor Gas of Illinois and Focus on Energy of Wisconsin.
-This means if you qualify for the Weatherization Incentives, you may receive a $700 (or more) instant discount on your estimate for Illinois and a $900 (or more) instant discount for Wisconsin.
+This means if you qualify for the Weatherization Incentives, you may receive up to an $875 instant discount on your estimate for Illinois and and up to $1,800 (or more!) instant discount for Wisconsin.

 Common Symptoms or Pain Points due to the Lack of Attic Insulation

 If you’ve noticed or seen any of the following, you most likely have inadequate levels of attic insulation:

 - Inconsistent temperatures such as rooms directly beneath the attic get too hot or too cold at certain times of the year—even though other parts of the house remain comfortable

 - High electric bills and/or high bills for heating fuel